CDC recommends Americans don’t travel for Thanksgiving

-ATLANTA (REUTERS) — The U.S. Centers for Disease Control and Prevention said it recommends Americans do not travel during the Thanksgiving holiday next week to mitigate the spread of COVID-19 as cases of the virus spike around the country.
+ATLANTA (NewsNation Now) — The U.S. Centers for Disease Control and Prevention said it recommends Americans do not travel during the Thanksgiving holiday next week to mitigate the spread of COVID-19 as cases of the virus spike around the country.

 The travel recommendation is a “strong recommendation,” not a requirement, CDC official Henry Walke said on a call with reporters Thursday.
 The government agency said it was making the recommendation after many states across the country have experienced a surge in coronavirus cases in recent weeks.